top of page

 You can even adjust the texture of the jam.
 Where jelly doesn't have fruit chunks, jam does.
 You can mash with a spoon or potato masher to obtain your desired consistency or use a stick blender as I did.

-Letting the cake sit in the pan before removing it will help it become more sturdy and spongy- more forgiving when you need to move it.
+Letting the cake sit in the pan before removing it will help it become more sturdy and spongy- more forgiving when moving it.
 Run a knife carefully along the edge and invert the cake.
 This will help ensure your cake doesn't sink more than necessary during cooling.

 blogs, cake, powder sugar, eggs, ratio, bake ratio, bakery, jammy, centerpiece, simple recipe, homemade jam, from scratch, homeade